components-web-app/api-components-bundle/docs/getting-started/step-by-step-guide.md

 ## Create a Page

-The page will define a UI component which will display `ComponentCollection` resources wherever you have configured it to do so in your front-end application.
-For example, the page could be a 2-column layout and there would be a `ComponentCollection` for each column.
+The page will define a UI component which will display `ComponentGroup` resources wherever you have configured it to do so in your front-end application.
+For example, the page could be a 2-column layout and there would be a `ComponentGroup` for each column.
 It must also define which layout it uses and a reference.

 Let's create the page.
 Send a JSON POST request to the endpoint `/_/pages`:
 ```json